Exit tax: Netherlands

 The Netherlands has treaties with Belgium and Portugal permitting them to charge emigration tax against Dutch people who move to those countries.
 The aim is to impose a tax on persons who move abroad and cash out on the tax-free appreciation of their Dutch pensions.
 However, in 2009, the Supreme Court of the Netherlands ruled that the Tax and Customs Administration could not impose an emigration tax on a Dutch man who moved to France in 2001.

+Luxembourg

+No general exit tax on unrealized gains for individuals.
+Capital gains from shares are tax-free in general, except for short-term holdings and substantial (over 10%) shareholdings.
+Former residents who lived in Luxembourg for more than 15 years remain taxable for 5 years after departure on gains from selling substantial shareholdings in Luxembourg companies.